 Evaluation of methods to overcome learning disabilities common in PWS, development and evaluation of early intervention approaches.

-Resource Development : FPWR will also consider supporting the development of unique in vitro and in vivo resources to be shared with the PWS community, which will be useful in accelerating PWS research.
+Resource Development : FPWR will also consider supporting the development of unique in vitro and in vivo resources to be shared with the PWS research community.